tueimage/8dm50-machine-learning/README.md

 The course covers a number of machine learning methods and concepts, including state-of-the-art deep learning methods, with example applications in the medical imaging and computational biology domains.

 ## Use of Canvas
 This GitHub page contains all the general information about the course and the study materials.
-The [Canvas page of the course](https://canvas.tue.nl/courses/29625) will be used only for sharing of course information that cannot be made public (e.g. Microsoft Teams links), submission of the practical work and posting questions to the instructors and teaching assistants (in the Discussion section).
+The [Canvas page of the course](https://canvas.tue.nl/courses/31358) will be used only for sharing of course information that cannot be made public (e.g. Microsoft Teams links), submission of the practical work and posting questions to the instructors and teaching assistants (in the Discussion section).
 The students are highly encouraged to use the Discussion section in Canvas.
-All general questions (e.g. issues with setting up the programming environment, error messages etc., general methodology questions) should be posted in the Discussion section.
+All general questions (e.g. issues with setting up the programming environment, error messages etc., general methodology questions) should be posted in the Discussion section. **Such questions asked by email will not be answered.**

 **TLDR**: GitHub is for content, Canvas for communication and submission of assignments.
+Do not ask questions by email unless absolutely necessary.

 ## Schedule

 The course schedule is as follows:
-* **Lectures**, *time*: Wednesdays 08:45 - 10:45, *location*: Gemini-zuid 3A.06 or Auditorium 14 (check your timetable for details).
+* **Lectures**, *time*: Wednesdays 08:45 - 10:45, *location*: Neuron -1.354 (always check your timetable for changes).
-* **Guided self-study**, *time*: Wednesdays 10.45 - 12.45, *location*: Metaforum zaal 08 or Metaforum zaal 07 (check your timetable for details).
+* **Guided self-study**, *time*: Wednesdays 10.45 - 12.45, *location*: Atlas 4.215 (always check your timetable for changes).

 ## Practical work